 If you’re interested in entering a business career in a specific industry, consider some of our majors with an optional business focus.
 Nearly any major at UC Davis can be your foundation for further education in business administration.

 Are you considering going on to earn a master’s or doctoral degree after completing your undergraduate studies?
 Pre-Graduate School Advising can help you find your way.
-From our annual Graduate Information Day, where you can meet with representatives from over 100 graduate institutions, to regular workshops on the application and financial aid process, Advising Services offers a wide range of useful resources.
+From our annual Graduate Information Day, where you can meet with representatives from 100+ graduate institutions, to regular workshops on the application and financial aid process, Advising Services offers a wide range of useful resources.